 Displaying content your user doesn’t use, or isn’t relevant just adds to the white noise we are all overwhelmed by each day.
 When displaying content, 'know your audience' and think about making it easy for the user.

-There are an abundance of features within both Archiving Plugin and Refined Theme for Confluence fit to help a team archive what not needed and to navigate to find what matters.
+There are an abundance of features within both Better Content Archiving and Refined Theme for Confluence fit to help a team archive what not needed and to navigate to find what matters.
 As an example, if Confluence is used as social intranet, the HR team could have their own archiving policy assigned to their space that fit the type of content they work with.
 To access what's relevant using Refined Theme, they can use an HR category and directly on their HR category dashboard read the latest activity from their department.

 Finally, a great tip for content management is to consistently update the information.
 Structures might be solid, but they are not permanent.
 Bend them and shape them to suit.